Things to do in the Hunter Valley: Where to Wine, Dine & Unwind

 Things to do in the Hunter Valley: Explore

-Spread over 60 acres, the Hunter Valley Gardens is downright idyllic.
-Take the Gardens Train around the site to soak up natural beauty and spend the day getting lost amongst the perfectly manicured gardens.
+Take the Gardens Train around the site to soak up the natural beauty and spend the day getting lost amongst the perfectly manicured gardens.
+Come Christmas, the area is alight in festive lights.

 2090 Broke Road, Pokolbin

-'Come fly with me...' for over 40 years Balloon Aloft have been offering balloon flights over the Hunter Valley.
+'Come fly with me...' for over 40 years Balloon Aloft has been offering balloon flights, offering one of the most scenic and fun things to do in Hunter Valley.
 Flights last one hour and are followed by a delicious gourmet champagne breakfast at Peterson House.
-A truly memorable experience!
+It's truly a memorable experience to share with your loved ones!

-Live out your very specific fantasies with a Hunter Valley activity that is straight out of Jane Austen, Bridgerton or that one scene in The Parent Trap with a horseback tour of the beautiful Hunter Valley countryside and vineyards with Hunter Valley Horses.
+Live out your very specific fantasies with a Hunter Valley activity that is straight out of Jane Austen, Bridgerton, or that one scene in The Parent Trap with a horseback tour of the beautiful Hunter Valley countryside and vineyards with Hunter Valley Horses.
 Either take a horseback tour of local vineyards and ride between the vines or go old school with a horse and carriage tour!
-Equally lovely - and exceptionally punny - is the Equine and Dine Tour from Murchessons Horseback Wine and Dine Tours.
-These all day tours take you through the Voco Kirkton Park where you enjoy a gourmet lunch (or picnic) before you head up to Hanging Tree Vineyards where you'll finish the tour and bid goodbye to your trusty steed.
 With Hunter Valley Classic Carriages, also operating in the region, you're downright spoilt for choice when it comes to wonderful ways to spend your day in the Hunter Valley.

 Things to do in the Hunter Valley: Stay